Virtual Duckiedrone Takeoff Demo#

 Start#

-To run the demo on your Duckiedrone, run the following command from the newly created dt-ros2-interface directory:
+To run the demo on your virtual Duckiedrone, run the following command, where ROBOT_NAME is the name of your virtual Duckiedrone:

 ros2 service call /mavros/set_mode mavros_msgs/srv/SetMode "{base_mode: 0, custom_mode: 'AUTO.TAKEOFF'}"